Retirement in Blue Ridge Georgia

 Retirement can have many different feels to it.
 Is it too soon?
 Do we need more money built up?
 Where do we retire to?
 And with all the free time, what am I going to do?
 Although we cannot answer all your retirement questions, we can help with a lot of the fears of where to be and what to do.

-are only 90 minutes from Atlanta and Chattanooga, TN., and about two hours from Asheville, NC.
+are only 90 minutes from Atlanta and Chattanooga, TN, and about two hours from Asheville, NC.
 While enjoying your stay, you can enjoy the town that has been written about so much by travel writers, publicists, and journalists.
 The town of Blue Ridge is home to only about 1,200 residents, but Fannin County has almost 25,000 residents in it.
 However, this number can increase exponentially on holiday weekends and for summer and fall vacations.
-On a July 4 weekend you could easily see the population in Fannin County rise to over 100,000 people, but shortly there after they go home, leaving all the beauty back to it’s residents.
-This is a great testament to see why people come to Blue Ridge so often.
+On a July 4 weekend, you could easily see the population in Fannin County rise to over 100,000 people, but shortly there after they go home, leaving all the beauty back to it’s residents.
+This is a great testament to why people come to Blue Ridge so often.
 The mountains have a distinct spell that can be cast over people when they visit, and it’s like they get bitten by the bug that makes you want to return to Blue Ridge over.
-And then someday maybe soon, you’ll return to Blue Ridge for good.
+And then someday maybe soon, you’ll return to for good and start your Blue Ridge retirement.

 From downtown Blue Ridge within a 30 minute travel radius, there are over a dozen waterfalls to see.
-They include Amicalola Falls State Park, location of a 729 foot tall waterfall, the tallest east of the Mississippi River.
-Another waterfall is Branch Falls, and another Turtletown Falls, and don’t miss out on Sea Creek Falls, Dicks Creek Falls and many more.
+They include Amicalola Falls State Park, the location of a 729-foot tall waterfall, the tallest east of the Mississippi River.
+Another breathtaking waterfall is Branch Falls, Turtletown Falls, and don’t miss out on Sea Creek Falls and many more.